christianngouw/whack-a-mole/README.md

 # whack-a-mole
-simple whack a mole game
+simple whack a mole game with javascript